packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 SMTP_FROM_ADDRESS=
 ```

-After that is complete, we will need to set up the [PostgreSQL](https://www.postgresql.org) database for the first time:
+We now need to set up the [PostgreSQL](https://www.postgresql.org) database for the first time:

 ```sh
 RAILS_ENV=production bundle exec rails db:setup
 ```

-And then we will need to precompile all CSS and JavaScript files:
+Then we will need to precompile all CSS and JavaScript files:

 ```sh
 RAILS_ENV=production bundle exec rails assets:precompile